CodeSolutions2/question_quiz_app/README.md

 text0.txt
 Question?
-1.multiple choice answer 1
+1. multiple choice answer 1
-2.multiple choice answer 2
+1. multiple choice answer 2
-3.multiple choice answer 3
+3. multiple choice answer 3
-4.multiple choice answer 4
+4. multiple choice answer 4
 Copy-paste of one of the four multiple choice answers that is the answer

 And example text.txt file is: